 “We all chased them togeth—” Tigala started, her voice grew quieter as Lobo’s grew louder.

 “But you were second in command to her.
 You should have stopped them.”
 Lobo yelled the words with such intensity that Tigala began to believe him.
 He was right.
 She should have known better.
 She could have prevented this if she were more cautious.

 “You took her from me,” Lobo said, quieter than before.
 That was somehow more terrifying than yelling.

-Tigala reached up with her left arm wipe the tears from her eyes.
+Tigala reached up to wipe the tears from her eyes.
 Her sister was dead.
 Dead because of those little devils and their tricks.
 Dead because Tigala fell for their tricks.
 She would never have her back now.

 At that moment Tigala realized her hand never hit her cheek.
-She kept moving her arm in toward it and eventually an arm wrapped in bandages hit her face and pain shot from the end of the arm.
-Tigala used her other hand to try and understand what was happening and felt a bandaged stump of an arm where her left hand once was.
+She kept moving her hand, and eventually an arm wrapped in bandages hit her face.
+The pain was immense.
+Tigala used her other hand to try and understand what was happening.
+A bandaged stump was all that remained of her other hand.

 “What happened to my hand?”
 Tigala asked.

 “Yeah, you lost that too,” said Lobo.
 He shook his head, looking at the arm.
 “A constant reminder of the mistakes you’ve made.”

 “It was an accident.
 She was my sister, you know.
 I loved her.
 I grew up with her.
 We all know you’ve made mistakes too.”
 Tigala felt a rush of anger for Lobo.
 She didn’t need to take this.

 “And putting you in charge of protecting a military resource and my love is the last one I’ll ever make,” Lobo shouted back.
 “You better be careful how you talk to your commanding officer.”